Safeguarding & eSafety

 Back

-Safeguarding and promoting the welfare of children is everyone’s responsibility .
+Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families has a role to play.
 In order to fulfil this responsibility effectively.
-All practitioners should make sure their approach is child-cantered.
+All practitioners should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.
-(Keeping Children Safe in Education 2021)
+(Keeping Children Safe in Education 2023)

-Our designated safeguarding lead is Mrs Megan Creasey.
-Please contact her in the first instance if you have any concerns about the safety or well-being of students in the school.
+Our designated safeguarding lead is Mrs Jennifer Walters (Mrs Megan Creasey- maternity leave).
+Please contact her in the first instance if you have any concerns about the safety or wellbeing of students in the school.

 Megan Creasey